Swift async/await vs. async let — A Practical Cheat Sheet

 • Swift protects against unsafe access to self and its mutable properties across concurrency boundaries (quite extensive starting with Swift 6)

-• Even reading from self.deviceId might not be safe in async let, unless you’re in an actor.
+• Even reading from self.myProperty might not be safe in async let, unless you’re in an actor.

 await: Structured sequential concurrency